Frequently Asked Questions About Financial Aid

 You will be considered for North Park scholarships and grants by the Admission Office after you apply.
 If you are interested in obtaining need-based aid and/or federal student loans, you need to complete the FAFSA.
 Once you have been admitted to North Park, we’ve received your scholarship information from Admissions, and we’ve received your FAFSA, the University will create a financial aid package for you.
 The Financial Aid Office will ensure that all financial aid you are awarded is credited to your account and appears on your award letter.

 Yes.
 The FAFSA must be completed every year that you wish to be eligible for federal aid, including student loans.
-You (and your parent, if you are a dependent student) will use the same PIN to sign your FAFSA each year.
+You (and your parent, if you are a dependent student) will use the same FSA ID to sign your FAFSA each year.

 When you file the FAFSA, the information you report is used to calculate your Estimated Family Contribution (EFC).
 Your EFC is the amount of money the federal government thinks that you and your family can pay for a year of school.
 Your EFC is used to determine your eligibility for financial aid.